 - Contact info and phone number

-You will not be able to set up a postbox company, using a virtual office, to be able to sell on Taobao.
+You won’t be able to set up a postbox company, using a virtual office, to be able to sell on Taobao.

 You need to actually rent an office, meaning that you must pay a deposit and a few months’ rent before you can even apply for the business license.

-Furthermore, you will also need to open a bank account in Mainland China, that you later link to your Taobao.com store.
+Furthermore, you will also need to open a bank account in Mainland China, which you later link to your Taobao.com store.